Turret Clocks

 Beeson (C.F.C.): English Church Clocks 1280 - 1850

 O/P. 132 pages, 86 figures, 1st edition, 1971.
 The standard reference book on English church clocks, also known as turret clocks by enthusiasts and collectors.
-A good copy of the Phillimore hardback edition with dust jacket, the latter worn to edges and now in film wrapper.
-(Ref: K680)
+A good copy of the Antiquarian Horological Society member's edition, card covers.
+(Ref: K708 - B3)

 Price: £2.00